 It warned the closer U.S. forces get to North Korea, "the more unpredictable disasters their actions will cause."

 Pyongyang often threatens military action in response to the U.S.-South Korean drills, but rarely follows through.

-The three-day trilateral exercise off Busan was due to start on Tuesday but was postponed due to the passage of a typhoon through the region.
-No new date was announced.
+The three-day trilateral exercise was postponed due to the passage of a typhoon through the region.

 A South Korean officer quoted by Yonhap said the USS George Washington is on standby after moving from Busan to a safer area to ride out the typhoon.